 Share content that makes you smile

 GIFs, much like other social posts, don’t always have to be about conversion or sales.
 We suggest you share some cool stuff sometimes just to entertain your audience.
-This is really a good practice to stay connected with your visitors and boost engagement.
+This is a good practice to stay connected with your visitors and boost engagement.

 How to make a GIF?